 - Chevening Healthcare, Health Policy and Health Reform Fellowship - at the University of Oxford.
 The aim of this 6-month fellowship is to offer officials at the National Health and Family Planning Commission the opportunity to spend time at the University of Oxford as a visiting fellow, researching an agreed topic in health and related social policy.
 Fellows are advised that their study should benefit directly from their time in Oxford and will contribute strongly to discussion around the ongoing health and social policy reform in China.
 Fellows are expected to complete a paper of up to 10,000 words in English but are also encouraged to contribute more widely in Chinese both during their stay and after their return.
 Recent topics include care for the visually impaired, the role of general practitioners, migration policy and care in the community.
 During their time in Oxford fellows are hosted by the University of Oxford Department for Continuing Education and have an attachment to Kellogg College.
 They receive both academic and pastoral support from Oxford faculty, access to all university libraries, seminars, lectures, and notification of all pertinent events and conferences.

-Chevening Healthcare, Health Policy and Health Reform Fellowship will open for applications on 20 August 2018.
-Please click here to apply.
+Chevening Healthcare, Health Policy and Health Reform Fellowship applications are currently closed.

 - Chevening Thought Leaders Fellowship, at the University of Nottingham.
 The Chevening Thought Leaders Fellowship is based within the China Policy Institute (CPI), a leading centre for expertise on contemporary China at the University of Nottingham.
 The CPI is hosted by the School of Politics and International Relations and gives visiting Chevening Fellows from China the opportunity to work on a defined research project with access to research institutes within the School, including the Institute of Asia Pacific Studies, the Centre for the Study of Political Ideologies and the Centre for the Study of Social and Global Justice for a period of up to six months.
 The CPI welcomes fellows who are interested in but not limited to China’s changing role in international relations, such as the Belt and Road Initiative and Sino-India or Sino-Russia relations.
 Fellows interested in exploring state and society relationships within China, such as the state’s social upgrading of civil organisations, industrial relations, gender and ethnic minority rights, the development of religion and financial strategies would also be welcome.
 Visiting fellows will benefit from a wealth of seminars offered across the various institutes, along with interaction across a wide spectrum of scholarship on China and beyond.